-The Board is presently composed of five members: Michael F. Angelo, Gary W. Feiner, Kendall Larsen, Thomas M. O'Brien and Robert D. Short III, Ph.D.
+The Board is presently composed of five members: Michael F. Angelo, Gary W. Feiner, Kendall Larsen, Thomas M. O'Brien, and Robert D. Short III.
+Ph.D.
 Mr. Larsen serves as Chairman of the Board of Directors.

 Our Amended and Restated Certificate of Incorporation provides that the directors on our Board shall be divided into three classes, with the classes serving for staggered, three-year terms.
 Currently, we have two Class I directors, two Class II directors and one Class III director.
 One class is elected each year at the annual meeting of stockholders.
-The term of each class of directors expires as follows: Class I at the upcoming Annual Meeting, Class II at the 2024 Annual Meeting of Stockholders, and Class III at the 2025 Annual Meeting of Stockholders.
-Each director shall hold office until his successor is elected and qualified or until his earlier death, resignation or removal.
+The term of each class of directors expires as follows: Class II at the upcoming Annual Meeting, Class III at the 2025 Annual Meeting, and Class I at the 2026 annual meeting of stockholders.
+Each director shall hold office until his or her successor is elected and qualified or until his or her earlier death, resignation or removal.